sy2002/TeleBall/doc/electronics.md

   starts to sit firm; now heat the second pad and let the tin-solder flow below the SMD part; let it cool down again; done.

+* Solder all SMD parts (top and bottom side of the PCB) first, including the voltage regulator (IC2 VREG3).
+Then go on with MAX7221 (IC1).
+Then do the on/off switch (SCHALTER) and after that the LEDs and the cables for the speaker (LS+ and LS-) as well as the cables for the potentiometer.
+  Only then, solder the Arduino (MODUL1 ARDUINO) and the radio breakout board (SV1).
+The reason for this suggested soldering order is, that some of the larger parts like the Arduino and the radio breakout board are hiding some of the smaller parts and some of the cables.

+* You need to cut the legs of the ICs after you soldered them.
+Cut the Arduino Nano "head" pins before soldering it (they would interfere with the speaker if not cut).

-* The 8x8 LED matrix is the last part that you solder: Insert it through the case's front side (there are dedicated holes for that) while holding the PCB against the inside of the case.
+* The 8x8 LED matrix is the last part of TeleBall that you solder: Insert it through the case's front side (there are dedicated holes for that) while holding the PCB against the inside of the case.
 While doing so, you are basically filtering in the 8x8 LED matrix through the case as well as through the PCB and therefore, this action "glues" both elements together.

 * Be mindful about the length of the cables.
 We advise to use red cables for +, black cables for - and other colors for signal cables.
 Additionally,